 Even though it’s rare, it is possible to get pregnant on the pill.
 If you have recently been prescribed and taken an antibiotic your birth control pill can be ineffective.
 It’s important to know if you are pregnant, so you should definitely come in for testing.

 8.)
 How can I go see a doctor if I don’t have any insurance?

 There are options available for people who need care even if they don’t have insurance.
-LivingWell will provide you with community funded pregnancy testing.
+LivingWell pregnancy center will provide you with community funded pregnancy testing.
 If it’s positive, we can perform an ultrasound and provide a pregnancy verification form that can be used to apply for free or low cost state or federal assistance.